Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-spring-security-resource-server/README.md

 ## Key concepts
 This sample illustrates how to protect a Java web API by restricting access to its resources to authorized accounts only.
-The bearer token is obtained in the request header and analyzed and validated.
-After verification, add AzureOAuth2AuthenticatedPrincipal object to SecurityContext, the object that is associated with the current user request thread.
+The bearer token is obtained in the request header and Use `JwtDecoder` to parse token into `Jwt`.
-Token ClaimsSet, Authorities, JWS headers etc. are accessible from the object.
+Then, claims, and Headers etc in `Jwt` will be extracted,They will be wrapped in `AzureOAuth2AuthenticatedPrincipal` object.
+In the end,`AzureOAuth2AuthenticatedPrincipal` will eventually be set into the SecurityContext.

 ## Getting started